 Overview of Banks in Japan

-There are around 200 banks in Japan.
+There are over 400 banks in Japan.
 The Bank of Japan, the country’s central bank, was established in 1882 to control the domestic money supply and serve as the lender of last resort to the banks in Japan.
 The Japanese banking system consists of: